-(Editor’s note: Most international schools in Greece have pandemic precautions and rules posted on their websites, but most are holding in-person classes.)
+(Editor’s note: Most international schools in Greece have pandemic precautions and rules posted on their websites, but most are holding in-person classes.
+You can jump to Pt.
+2 here, which includes international schools teaching in languages other than English.)

 Greece has a wide array of quality international schools for expats (and locals) to choose from, and many of these schools have effective language-immersion programs for those who need them.